 - Gain experience in your field

 - Develop a network of professional contacts

-- SGPP Major or minor
+- Be an SGPP major or minor

-- Cumulative GPA 2.0 or higher
+- Have a cumulative GPA of 2.0 or higher

 - Completed at least one semester at UA

 - Have earned 30 or more credits (freshman not eligible for internship credit.)